Docker images (services)¶

 build mount is used for caching and sharing state between staged images.

-- clang-format: Run clang-format on the C++ sources
+clang-format: Run clang-format on the C++ sources, modifying in place

 You can build and run a service by using the build and run docker-compose sub-command, e.g. docker-compose build python && docker-compose run python.
 We do not publish the build images, you need to build them manually.
 This method requires the user to build the images in reverse dependency order.
 To simplify this, we provide a Makefile.